singnet/ActPCGeom/README.md

 **Collaborators:** Faezeh Habibi (primary collaborator), other potential team members (Bezawit Abebaw, Daniel MacDonald)

 **Research Context:**
-This initiative aims to extend and enhance the Neural Generative Coding (NGC) framework[1] developed by Alex Ororbia's lab at RIT[2], to which Faezeh Habibi has contributed significantly.
+This initiative aims to extend and enhance the [Neural Generative Coding (NGC) framework](https://github.com/NACLab/ngc-learn/) developed by [Alex Ororbia's lab at RIT](https://github.com/NACLab/), to which Faezeh Habibi has contributed significantly.
 The overarching goal, proposed by Ben Goertzel, is to explore the application of information geometry metrics—specifically Fisher-Rao and Wasserstein—to accelerate and improve neural learning performance within predictive coding models.

 **Objectives:**
 1. Integrate and leverage the existing NAClab NGClearn package as the foundational framework for predictive coding neural training.